Images shot with the vintage F.Zuiko 38mm f1.8

 The longer I stayed, the more confident I became with my camera too, and started to enjoy asking people if they minded me taking a few portraits.

 Nobody refused; in fact, they all seemed happy to have been asked.

-I’m pretty sure that using the small F.Zuiko 38mm f1.8 on the also small Sony NEX camera helped me to look less conspicuous and move around a little more freely than if I’d have had a huge zoom lens on a DSLR.
+I’m pretty sure that using the small F.Zuiko 38mm f1.8 on the also small Sony mirrorless camera helped me to look less conspicuous and move around a little more freely than if I’d have had a huge zoom lens on a DSLR.

 Apart from not letting me up onto a footbridge for fear of me throwing things at people from above, nobody challenged me or stopped me from doing anything.